tano-systems/meta-tanowrt/docs/layers/meta-tanowrt-hsl-rockchip/boards/boardcon-em3568/index.rst

 2. Boardcon EM3568 will boot.
 3. (Optional) Use a USB to TTL serial cable to make a connection between your PC and Boardcon EM3568.
 See :ref:`sec-boardcon-em3568-serial` section for details.
+4. Log in to system using default :ref:`credentials <sec-access-creds>`.

 .. _sec-boardcon-em3568-emmc-erase: